4ndrelim/4ndrelim.github.io/content/blog/krabi/index.md

 </figure>
 <br>

 All good things must come to an end.
-Temporality is what gives them meaning.
-For the main group, this was the end of the trip.
+Temporality is what gives them meaning.<br>For the main group, this was the end of the trip.
 But for a few lost souls yearning for one more encore, it was the start of a backpacking trip across Thailand, from Krabi to Bangkok.

 <br>